Driving is an important source of independence and enjoyment for many people, but the skills it involves are often affected by dementia.

 Giving up driving can be very upsetting for a person with dementia.
 It can cause frustration, a sense of loss, and a loss of independence.
 It is important to acknowledge their feelings and allow them to talk if they want to.

 Speaking to others who have been through the same thing may be helpful.
 Support groups like memory cafés, online groups and forums offer opportunities to share experiences.
-You can call the Admiral Nurse Dementia Helpline for information about local services (see Sources of support).
+You can call the Admiral Nurse Dementia Helpline for information about local services.

-Driving Mobility Centres provide ‘driver retirement support’ for people who have stopped driving, helping them manage this difficult time and giving advice on other transport options and mobility aids like mobility scooters (see Sources of support).
+Driving Mobility Centres provide ‘driver retirement support’ for people who have stopped driving, helping them manage this difficult time and giving advice on other transport options and mobility aids like mobility scooters.

 When someone has to stop driving, it can be difficult for families too.